python-poetry/poetry/README.md

 can lead to compatibility issues.

-Also, you have to explicitly tell it to not update the locked packages when you installed new ones.
+Also, you have to explicitly tell it to not update the locked packages when you install new ones.
 This should be the default.

 #### Remove command